CodeRitikVerma/FSD-Internship-Program/docs/git/README.markdown

 ---

-# 2. Configure Git
+# 3. Configure Git

-Git needs your name and email.
+Set your username and email.

-Run:

 ```bash
 git config --global user.name "Your Name"